 Garfield's Halloween Adventure (1985)

-The best known of the specials probably remains "Garfield's Halloween Adventure," which was first aired in 1985 under the name "Garfield in Disguise."
+Anyway, there were about a dozen animated specials, and the best known of them probably remains "Garfield's Halloween Adventure," which was first aired in 1985 under the name "Garfield in Disguise."
 It was the first of the specials that wasn't based on the Garfield strips themselves, and featured a handful of catchy songs (the Pirate song, in particular, will stick in your head mercilessly) as Garfield and Odie, dressed as pirates, went off in search of "candy, candy, candy."

 FINALLY ON DVD: